Maine College of Health Professions

 Is Maine College of Health Professions Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Maine College of Health Professions earn a median of $79,840 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Maine College of Health Professions earn a median of $79,840, well above the national average for bachelor's degree holders.

 How Maine Compares